Oxygen Therapy: What Does It Help With?

 Regular oxygen therapy provides patients with oxygen-enriched air, but hyperbaric oxygen therapy (HBOT) is a more advanced and non-invasive form of oxygen delivery.
 During the session, the patient breathes almost pure oxygen in a special chamber where there is increased pressure.
 This allows the oxygen to dissolve in the blood plasma much more effectively, reaching even poorly perfused tissues, which is crucial for the healing process.

 HBOT sessions are extremely effective in many cases.
-They assist in the healing of difficult-to-heal wounds, help combat carbon monoxide poisoning, and support the body in fighting bacterial infections.
-Furthermore, oxygen hyperbaria stimulates the production of stem cells, significantly accelerating the body's regeneration, especially important after neurological injuries.
+They support the healing of difficult-to-heal wounds, help in combating carbon monoxide poisoning, and assist the body in fighting bacterial infections.
+Furthermore, oxygen hyperbaria stimulates the production of stem cells, significantly accelerating the body's regeneration, particularly important after neurological injuries.

 There are two main methods of oxygen delivery: passive and active.
-Their choice depends on the patient's condition and their ability to breathe independently.
+The choice between them depends on the patient's condition and their ability to breathe independently.

-Passive oxygen therapy involves the simple inhalation of oxygen by a person breathing on their own.
+Passive oxygen therapy involves simple inhalation of oxygen by a person who is breathing on their own.
 This gas, coming from concentrators or cylinders, is delivered using oxygen masks or nasal cannulas, commonly referred to as nasal prongs.
-It is crucial to use a humidifier to prevent drying out of the respiratory tract, thus increasing the patient's comfort.
+It is extremely important to use a humidifier, which prevents drying of the respiratory tract, thereby increasing the patient's comfort.

-On the other hand, active oxygen therapy is used when a patient is unable to breathe independently and requires mechanical support.
+On the other hand, active oxygen therapy is used when the patient is unable to breathe independently and requires mechanical support.
 An example of this form of therapy is the use of a ventilator, which actively pushes air into the lungs.
-During the therapy, constant monitoring of the patient's vital signs, such as blood oxygen saturation (using a pulse oximeter) and blood pressure, is crucial.
+During the therapy, constant monitoring of the patient's vital signs is crucial, such as blood oxygen saturation (using a pulse oximeter) and blood pressure.

-What are the contraindications to oxygen therapy and its possible side effects?
+What are the contraindications and possible side effects of oxygen therapy?

 • ear pain,